lenseswaenen/lenseswaenen.github.io/_blog_ideas.md

 	- Variational physics, optimal solutions in nature
 	- Numberphile regular polyhedra & linear inequalities
 	- ChatGPT?
-	- First steps with sympy (notes on variance?!)
 - Sports/games:
 	- Rating systems.
 Love letter to TrueSkill.
 Ranking the sports
 		- Comparison of TrueSkill and Glicko?